-- See the original interview here on algorithms at Lindsay's blog for the full post.
-Going back 18 months, the 99c price point differentiated indies and it was how John Locke, Amanda Hocking, Joe Konrath etc started.
+- Going back 18 months, the 99c price point differentiated indies and it was how John Locke, Amanda Hocking, Joe Konrath etc started.
 But now it seems that Amazon are weighting the algorithm so 99c books are somehow worth less than books over $2.99 and those are in turn less than books at $7.99.
 You can still do well with a 99c book but you need to sell a lot more books than the original indie authors did.
 Nothing is certain but it seems the 99c price point might be over.
 [I certainly changed my prices to $2.99 after the algorithm change.]
 Indies have had this pricing advantage but now it seems that is over, although low prices are still important for selling in markets outside the US and UK.

 - Lindsay now uses free and higher prices, so the first book in the Emperor's Edge book is free and the rest are $4.95.
 This makes it easier to promote as it's not a push marketing technique.
 You can do this by loading the book on Smashwords and setting it to free there and Amazon will price match at some point.
 Fantasy authors with lots in the series can definitely benefit from this pricing mechanism.
 This still leaves Lindsay making over $3 per book sold on multiple books selling hundreds of copies each, hence a full-time income, but it is still value to the reader.
 It adds up to $5000 – $10,000 per month.
 This is not rocket science!

 The secret to making a full-time living as an indie author